-Fill Track Creates duplicates until it fills the session, i.e. reaches the End marker of the processing) envelope), as a new region in the Editor List, without any of the effects of the mixer strip
+Creates duplicates until it fills the session, i.e. reaches the End marker of the Fill Track envelope), as a new region in the Editor List, without any of the effects of the mixer strip

-Export...
 Shows the Export dialog (p.
-215), with all parameters set to export only the processing)
+223), with all parameters set to export only the Export...

-Bounce (without Creates a bounce, i.e. a version of the region with all the edits (boundaries, stays in the Editor for later use)
+(without Creates a bounce, i.e. a version of the region with all the edits (boundaries, Bounce processing)

-Bounce (with Same as above, with the effects of the mixer strip
+(with Same as above, with the effects of the mixer strip Bounce processing)

-Remove Deletes the region from the edit (no file is harmed in the process, and the region
+Deletes the region from the edit (no file is harmed in the process, and the region Remove stays in the Editor for later use)